Published on:

 Chemicals in Hair Relaxers

 Hair relaxer products contain many powerful chemicals.
-Di-2- ethyl hexyl phthalate (“DEHP”) is a particularly harmful phthalate chemical that is found in hair relaxer products.
+Di-2-ethylhexyl phthalate (“DEHP”) is a particularly harmful phthalate chemical that is found in hair relaxer products.
 It is used to make the product adhere to the scalp and absorb into the hair.
 DEHP is an EDC that is known to cause major disruption to the endocrine system and trigger hormonal imbalances.

 This interference can lead to various reproductive and developmental issues, including infertility, cancer, and developmental abnormalities.
 Scientists have shown that DEHP acts as a mimic for the female hormone estrogen, contributing to hormonal imbalances.

 In response to these health risks, numerous countries have implemented regulations to restrict the use of DEHP and other phthalates in consumer goods.
 For instance, the European Union has prohibited the use of DEHP in children’s toys, and the United States has imposed limitations on its inclusion in children’s products.
-However, the use of hair relaxers by children raises more invasive concerns, as the direct application of these products with the chemical poses a more intimate exposure compared to playing with a toy, emphasizing the need for increased awareness and regulation.
+However, the use of hair relaxers by children raises more serious concerns, as the direct application of these products with chemicals poses a more intimate exposure compared to playing with a toy, emphasizing the need for increased awareness and regulation.

 NIH Study Links Hair Relaxer to Cancer